Exponential moments of affine processes: Introduction

-The outline of this paper is as follows: In Section~\ref{sec: definitions} we present general definitions, some useful notation and our main results: \begin{itemize} \item Theorem \ref{thm:main_results} proves the affine transform formula in terms of {\it minimal solutions} to the so-called {\it extended Riccati system}, which comes from considering \eqref{eq_Ric_intro} in the real domain.
-Here we only require the state space to be closed, convex and with non-empty interior.
-The proof of Theorem \ref{thm:main_results} is provided in Section \ref{sec: real proofs}. \item Theorem \ref{thm:main_complex} extends the validity of the affine property \eqref{ap} to complex moments $u=p+i z$, where $z\in\mathbb R^d$.
-This extension succeeds under the premise that the $p$--th real moment is finite, or equivalently, that the extended Riccati equations are solvable until time $T$.
-The result holds for the state space $\Rplus^m \times \RR^n$ and -- under some mild additional conditions -- for the state space $S_d^+$.
-For the proof of Theorem \ref{thm:main_complex} see Section \ref{sec: complex}. \end{itemize}

-In Section~\ref{sec:applications} several applications of our results to mathematical finance are outlined.
-Finally, Sections \ref{sec: real proofs} and \ref{sec: complex} contain the proofs of our main results for real moments and complex moments respectively.
+\begin{itemize} \item Theorem~\ref{thmm:main_results} proves the affine transform formula in terms of \textit{minimal solutions} to the so-called \textit{extended Riccati system}, which comes from considering \eqref{eq_Ric_intro} in the real domain.
+Here we only require the state space to be closed, convex and with nonempty interior.
+The proof of Theorem~\ref{thmm:main_results} is provided in Section~\ref{sec: real proofs}. \item Theorem~\ref{thmm:main_complex} extends the validity of the affine property \eqref{ap} to complex moments $u=p+i z$, where $z\in \mathbb R^d$.
+This extension succeeds under the premise that the $p$th real moment is finite, or equivalently, that the extended Riccati equations are solvable until time $T$.
+The result holds for the state space $\mathbb{R}_{\geq0}^m \times \RR^n$ and---under some mild additional conditions---for the state space $S_d^+$.
+For the proof of Theorem~\ref{thmm:main_complex}, see Section~\ref{sec: complex}. \end{itemize} In Section~\ref{sec:applications} several applications of our results to mathematical finance are outlined.
+Finally, Sections~\ref {sec: real proofs} and \ref{sec: complex} contain the proofs of our main results for real moments and complex moments respectively.

-\section{Definitions and Main Results}
+\section{Definitions and main results}

-\subsection{Affine Processes}
+\subsection{Affine processes}

-Let $(\Omega, \cF, \FF)$ be a filtered space, with $\FF = (\cF_t)_{t \ge 0}$ a right-continuous filtration.
-We endow $\RR^d, (d \ge 1)$ with an inner product $\scal{.}{.}$ and let $D$ be a non-empty convex subset of $\RR^d$, which will act as the state space of the stochastic process $X$ we are about to define.
-The state space $D$ has a measurable structure given by its Borel $\sigma$-algebra $\cB(D)$, and without loss of generality -- see the explanation after Definition~\ref{Def:affine_process} -- we may assume that $D$ contains $0$ and that the linear span of $D$ is the full space $\RR^d$.
-Under this assumption it follows in particular that the interior $D^\circ$ of $D$ is non-empty.
+Let $(\Omega, \cF, \FF)$ be a filtered space, with $\FF= (\cF_t)_{t \ge0}$ a right-continuous filtration.
+We endow $\RR^d, (d \ge1)$ with an inner product $\langle{\cdot},{\cdot}\rangle$ and let $D$ be a nonempty convex subset of $\RR^d$, which will act as the state space of the stochastic process $X$ we are about to define.
+The state space $D$ has a measurable structure given by its Borel $\sigma$-algebra $\cB(D)$, and without loss of generality (see the explanation after Definition~\ref{Def:affine_process}), we may assume that $D$ contains $0$ and that the linear span of $D$ is the full space $\RR^d$.
+Under this assumption it follows in particular that the interior $D^\circ$ of $D$ is nonempty.
 Associated to $D$ is the set